Type hints: what and why

 2. specify the allowed types directly

-📒 The definition of subtype is in PEP 4836.
-In general: each type is its own subtype; In Object-oriented programming, the subclass is the subtype of its superclass
+The subtype is defined in PEP 4836.
+In general: each type is its subtype; In Object-oriented programming (OOP), the subclass is the subtype.

 python